3. Summary of material accounting policies

 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
 The Company's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in the current and prior periods, discounting that amount and deducting the fair value of any plan assets.

-The calculation of defined benefit obligation is performed periodically by a qualified actuary using the projected unit credit method.
+The calculation of defined benefit obligation is performed periodically by a qualified actuary using the Projected Unit Credit method.
 When the calculation results in a potential asset for the Company, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan ('the asset ceiling').
 In order to calculate the present value of economic benefits, consideration is given to any minimum funding requirements.

-When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognised immediately in profit or loss.
+When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognised immediately in Statement of Profit and Loss.
 The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs.

 (v) Other long-term employee benefits

-their service in the current and prior periods; that benefit is discounted to determine its present value, and the fair value of any related assets is deducted.
-The obligation is measured on the basis of an annual independent actuarial valuation using the projected unit credit method.
-Remeasurements gains or losses are recognised in profit or loss in the period in which they arise.
+The Company's net obligation in respect of long-term employee benefits other than post¬ employment benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value, and the fair value of any related assets is deducted.
+The obligation is measured on the basis of an annual independent actuarial valuation using the Projected Unit Credit method.
+Remeasurements gains or losses are recognised in Statement of Profit and Loss in the period in which they arise.

 (vi) Termination benefits